THE TAKE-IT-EASY ICE CREAM

 Warm the sugar with half of the milk until hot and steamy and the sugar dissolves.

-Pour the hot milk into a heatproof bowl; add the rest of the cold milk and all the heavy cream and stir.
+Pour the hot milk into a heatproof bowl; add the rest of the cold milk, all the heavy cream, the vanilla extract, and stir.

 Chill the ice cream mixture overnight or until completely cold (a faster chilling method is also included in the recipe).